mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

 engineers attempt to clear mines, or should they work with regular infantry to get that odds shift for close assault?

+More balancing ideas

+* Reduce the number of guards units by 2 or 3
+* Allow the German player "perfect information" on where units are positioned, that is, examine stacks and what's under forts.

 ### Winning strategy

 The Germans *must* get indirect fire working.
 Specifically, getting the